Policy on responsible and sustainable investment

 Governance structure for handling of sustainability

-Jyske Invest’s primary investment adviser Jyske Bank A/S has established a Committee for Responsible Investments (CRI).
-The committee consists of unit and branch managers at and around Jyske Capital Markets and the Private Banking unit of Jyske Bank.
-Jyske Invest is represented at CRI by an observer.
+Jyske Invest’s primary investment adviser, Jyske Bank A/S, has established a Forum for Responsible and Sustainable Investments (FRSI).
+This forum consists of unit and branch managers at and around Jyske Capital Markets and the Private Banking unit of Jyske Bank.
+Jyske Invest is represented in FRSI by an observer.

-CRI plays a pivotal role in connection with the Jyske Bank Group’s handling of general issues relating to responsible and sustainable investment.
-In addition, CRI handles investment cases of fundamental importance (for instance at company and country level), issues relating to approaches, and exclusion lists.
+FRSI plays a pivotal role in connection with the Jyske Bank Group’s handling of general issues relating to responsible and sustainable investment.
+In addition, FRSI handles investment cases of fundamental importance (for instance at company and country level), issues relating to approaches, and exclusion lists.

-Decisions made by CRI are considered advisory services to Jyske Invest and are communicated by Jyske Invest’s observer at CRI for further processing and potential implementation at Jyske Invest.
+Decisions made by FRSI are considered advisory services to Jyske Invest and are communicated by Jyske Invest’s observer in FRSI for further processing and potential implementation at Jyske Invest.

-As in case of any other advisory services, it is possible for Jyske Invest to deviate from the advice, and Jyske Invest makes the final decisions concerning responsible and sustainable investments at Jyske Invest.
+As is case of any other advisory services, it is possible for Jyske Invest to deviate from the advice provided, and Jyske Invest makes the final decisions concerning responsible and sustainable investments at Jyske Invest.

 How to make responsible and sustainable investments